juanluispaz/uaithne-js/README.md

 When the exception is created, an extended error message is constructed with the string representation of the operation and the context object.
 Thus ensuring that the information contained there corresponds to the moment in which the exception was initiated.
 The error message will contain the value that the operation and the context object had at the time of the error.
 If the content of the context object or the operation changes during the treatment of the exception, the message will not reflect these changes.
 Having the string representation of the information allows you to recreate with accuracy the situation that caused it.

-**Note**:​ You can replace static property `stringifyOperation` or `stringifyContext` to specify a new function that transforms in JSON the operation or context.
+**Note**:​ You can replace the static property `stringifyOperation` or `stringifyContext` to specify a new function that transforms in JSON the operation or context.
 You can go even further and replace the static property `createErrorMessage`​ to specify a new function that constructs the error message of any `OperationExecutionError`.

 ## Execution bus